By EPR Editorial Team.

 Weinstein was convicted in 2020 in New York and 2022 in Los Angeles on multiple sex-crime charges and is now serving a combined sentence in excess of two decades.
 The Weinstein Company filed for bankruptcy in 2018.
 Vision PR has had no operational connection to Weinstein or his interests since that period, but the launch-era funding remains part of the firm's history and resurfaces in coverage of high-profile cases involving Sloane's current clients.

-The It Ends With Us Case
+The It Ends With Us Case — Full Timeline Through June 2026

-In late 2024 and through 2025, Sloane sat at the center of one of the largest celebrity legal disputes of the decade.
+Sloane sat at the center of one of the largest celebrity legal disputes of the decade.
 The dispute originated around the August 2024 release of It Ends With Us, in which her client Blake Lively co-starred with Justin Baldoni.
 Lively filed a complaint in December 2024 with the California Civil Rights Department alleging harassment and a coordinated retaliation campaign.
-Baldoni filed a $400 million countersuit in early 2025 naming Lively, Reynolds, and Sloane personally, alleging civil extortion and defamation.
-The litigation has consumed entertainment trade coverage across 2025 and shows no sign of resolving on a near-term schedule.
+Baldoni filed a $400 million countersuit in January 2025 naming Lively, Reynolds, and Sloane personally, alleging civil extortion and defamation.
+Sloane's attorney Sigrid McCawley of Boies Schiller Flexner filed to dismiss in February 2025 with a widely-quoted line: "The Wayfarer parties have thrown everything but the kitchen sink at the wall to try to distract from the substance of Ms. Lively's harassment allegations."

-The case has reset how the entertainment press now writes about publicist conduct during a film cycle.
-It has also positioned Sloane at the visible center of the modern celebrity-publicist function — the role that used to operate quietly behind the press kit and now operates as a named character in the story itself.
+The case reset how the entertainment press writes about publicist conduct during a film cycle.
+It also positioned Sloane at the visible center of the modern celebrity-publicist function — the role that used to operate quietly behind the press kit and now operates as a named character in the story itself.

 Position in the Category